rchastain/eschecs/README.md

 If you wish the computer to play white, click on "Computer move".

-To play in human versus human mode, unselect the "Autoplay" option in the "Moves" menu.
+To play in human versus human mode, uncheck the "Autoplay" option in the "Moves" menu.

 ### E. Keyboard Controls